waveform80/picamera/docs/fov.rst

 framerate of the camera cannot exceed :math:`\frac{1}{10\text{ms}} =
 \frac{1}{0.01\text{s}} = 100\text{fps}`.

-Conversely, this implies that if the camera's :attr:`~PiCamera.framerate` is set to a certain value, it necessarily limits the amount of time available for reading sensor lines, and indeed this is so: the :attr:`~PiCamera.exposure_speed` attribute (which reports the exposure time of the last processed frame, and which is really a multiple of the sensor's line read-out time) is limited by the camera's framerate.
+Conversely, if the camera's :attr:`~PiCamera.framerate` is set to a certain value, it necessarily limits the amount of time available for reading sensor lines.
+The :attr:`~PiCamera.exposure_speed` attribute (which reports the exposure time of the last processed frame, and which is really a multiple of the sensor's line read-out time) is limited by the camera's framerate.

+..
+I get lost a little in the above paragraph, I might have to get you to explain it to me.

 .. note::

     Framerate adjustments, as done with :attr:`~PiCamera.framerate_delta`, are achieved by manipulating the number of "padding" lines added to the end of a frame.
-These are lines read from the sensor which *don't* make up part of the captured image (imaging sensors usually have a border of non-sensing elements used for black level adjustment).
+These are lines read from the sensor which *don't* make up part of the captured image.
+Imaging sensors usually have a border of non-sensing elements used for black level adjustment.

+..
+Are the non sensing elements in the border or in lines?.
+I can't really picture this.

 Sensor gain
 -----------

+..
+What is gain in this sense?

-The other important factor influencing sensor counts, aside from line read-out time, is the sensor's gain.
+The other important factor influencing sensor element counts, aside from line read-out time, is the sensor's gain.
 Specifically, the gain given by the :attr:`~PiCamera.analog_gain` attribute (the corresponding :attr:`~PiCamera.digital_gain` is simply post-processing which we'll cover